mobify/iterstuff/README.md

 iterables, `iterstuff` is the cut-down single-blade version that you can keep on your keyring.

+You can install iterstuff from pypi using pip:

+    pip install iterstuff

 ## Lookahead

 The Lookahead class is the main feature of iterstuff.
 It 'wraps' an iterable